brodmannerik/Bachelorarbeit-Code/README.md

-# Bachelorarbeit
+# Bachelor's thesis

-- enthält Modelle mit Skript und Datensatz
+- contains models with scripts
-- enthält Code vom Prototyp und Audioplayer
+- contains code from the prototype and audio player

-## Modelle
+## Models

 - DrumsRNN
 - GrooveVAE